Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/index.md

 });
 ```

 The default logger outputs logs to the developer console.
-You can also provide your own logger implementation based on the `Logger` interface for any customization purpose, e.g., collecting any error messages from the SDK in a production environment.
+You can also provide your own logger implementation based on the `Logger` interface for any customization purpose.
+For example, collecting any error messages from the SDK in a production environment.

 Set the logger by configuring the `loggerProvider` with your own implementation.